Nirusaki-Malaal/video-encoder/README.md

 ## 🧰 Deployment Guide

 ### 🧾 1.
 Fill in `config.env`
-Put all your bot credentials inside:
+Add your credentials like this:

 ```env
 BOT_TOKEN=your_bot_token_here